Uniforms of the Italian Armed Forces: Italian Air Force

-In full dress the headdress worn by personnel is the peaked cap.

 Regular Uniform

 The Air Force uniform no longer includes the helmets as part of the standard uniform.
 The uniforms vary also according to their department.
 These can be classified in the training department, flight department, support department, aerial defence department and a unit consisting of production.
 Unique to the Air Force uniforms is that in the public sector, the brand Aeronautica Militare has the license given by the Italian Air Force to produce and sell fashion that is based on the looks and designs of the Air Force uniforms.

 17° Stormo Incursori

 The Italian Air Force special forces unit, the 17th Raiders Wing (17° Stormo Incursori), was created during the Second World War.
 They are equipped with a military green uniform, including a multi-pocket jacket used to hold any kind of equipment or other devices needed in order to ensure versatility and total functionality when in use.

 Italian Army

 The uniforms that are currently in use by the Italian Army (Esercito Italiano) can be divided into four "families": the Regular Uniform (the only one that includes seasonal variations), the Service Uniform, the Service Combat Uniform, and the Ceremonial Uniform.
 There are precise laws that regulate Armed Forces’ uniforms regarding the type of material, color and badge.
 These military uniforms can only be sold to verified collectors and Army personnel.
 Civilians are allowed to buy the ordinary uniform without the Army's coat of arms.